Framization of the Temperley-Lieb Algebra: Knot invariants

-Note that for $d=1$ the traces ${\rm tr}$ and ${\rm tr}_D$ coincide with the Ocneanu trace $\tau$, so the invariants $\Gamma_D(u,w)$ and $\Delta_D(u,w)$ coincide with the Homflypt polynomial.
-Moreover, in \cite{ChLa} it is shown that for generic values of the parameters $u,z$ the invariants $\Delta_{D}(w,u)$ do not coincide with the Homflypt polynomial except in the trivial cases $u=1$ and $E=1$.
-Yet, computational data \cite{CJJKL} indicate that these invariants may be topologically equivalent to the Homflypt polynomial.
+In \cite{ChLa} it was proved that for generic values of the parameters $u,z$ the invariants $\Delta_{d,D}(w,u)$ do not coincide with the Homflypt polynomial except in the trivial cases $u=1$ and $E=1$.
+More details are given in Section~\ref{identif}.